nicm42/100-days-of-code-v2/log4.md

 **Day 99: 31st October 2021**
 I did Traversy Media's Next and React Native Crash Courses.
 I liked Next, it was similar to React.
 I like how fast i makes everything if you build it to be a static site.
 I'm not entirely sure what use that is though.
 React Native was alright - it's React but not using HTML.
 It's similar to Flutter like that.
 But I spent an hour trying to get it to work on Android emulator and the best I could manage was a blank screen, which was frustrating.
 Especially as it slowed my computer down massively.

+**Day 100: 1st November 2021**
+Today was all about the JS games.
+I did the Kaboom and Phaser tutorials on their website.
+I used Replit, so I didn't have to spend time installing things, which sped things up.
+Although the Kaboom tutorial is flappy bird and every time I ran it the bird went off the screen because I had to click into the window to press the spacebar.
+But that got easier once it was possible to re-start the game.
+I enjoyed playing both of them and using both tools.
+I didn't get the excitement I got from using Lua/Love2D, but I am definitely up for following some more game tutorials.